lionffl/trybe/README.md

-This is the repository that contains the exercises made during the Trybe Web Development Course.
+This is the repository that contains the completed exercises during the Trybe Web Development Course